 Deliver on UK climate finance commitments

-The UK’s climate finance should be grant-based rather than loans (to avoid increasing the debt burden on nations), and greater effort is needed to ensure that it reaches the countries and communities that need it most.
+Greater effort is needed to ensure climate finance reaches the countries and communities that need it most.

-The UK Government should publish annual figures on its planned spending towards the collective target of $100 billion and doubling of adaptation finance by 2025 in order to strengthen accountability, transparency and predictability.
-This will also help to build momentum towards the collective commitment to double funding for adaptation which was secured under the UK’s COP26 Presidency in Glasgow in 2021 and re-stated at COP27 in 2022.
+The UK Government should publish annual figures on its planned spending towards agreed climate finance commitments agreed in order to strengthen accountability, transparency and predictability.
+This will also help to build momentum towards the collective commitment to double funding for adaptation which was secured under the UK’s COP26 Presidency in Glasgow in 2021 and re-stated at COP27 in 2022 and COP28 in 2023.
 The UK also made a specific commitment to triple its adaptation funding by 2025.

 The $100 billion a year in promised climate finance, which does not include the additional finance needed to address L&D financing, was always an insufficient goal.
 However, coupled with action to address loss and damage, it remains critical to beginning to address the unfair suffering climate-vulnerable communities are facing.